davidebolo1993/VISOR/README.md

 - plotly (v 3.7.0)
 - pysam (0.15.2) - for the sscounter.py script -

-These modules will be automatically installed during VISOR setup and nothing from the user is required.
+These modules will be automatically installed during VISOR setup and nothing from users is required.

 Moreover, for simulations, VISOR requires working installations of: